alphagov/notifications-admin/docs/index.md

 * `total` is the total number of notifications sent by the service using the given template type
 * `page_size` is an optional integer indicating the number of notifications per page; if not provided, defaults to 50

-The above fields are populated once the message has been processed; initially you get back the [response](#coderesponse) indicated above.

 The ``GET /notifications`` request accepts the following query string parameters:
   * `template_type` - `sms` or `email` (you can enter `template_type` twice)
   * `status` - `sending`, `delivered`, or `failed`